electronicbots/HackTheBox/Machines/README.md

 # Machines
-You will find here most machines writeups and status for the newest ones
+You will find here most machines writeups and status for the upcoming ones

 Number| Machine name | Status
 ------| ------------ | -------------